cfxdevkit/conflux-devkit/PROJECT_ANALYSIS.md

 ## 📊 Executive Summary

-**Overall Completion: 75%**
+**Overall Completion: 80%**

 The Conflux DevKit project is well-structured and significantly advanced, with a solid foundation across all major components.
-The core functionality is implemented and functional, but several areas need completion to achieve production readiness.
+The core functionality is implemented and functional, with the main gap being frontend UI completion.

 ## 🎯 Component Analysis